Acevedo-Cardona-Adelaid-Lesdeymariet/KamikazeProject/README.md

     desactivando = true;
   }

-  if (proximity2 == HIGH) // If the sensor's output goes low, motion is detected {
+  // If the sensor's output goes low, motion is detected. if (proximity2 == HIGH)
+  {
     digitalWrite(ledPinRojoH3, HIGH);
     intrusos = true;